One of the most imposing and characteristic sounds of nature is the tiger roar. How do they do it and what is its significance?

 Picture (thumbnail): by GavinBell (new window).
 Published under a Attribution-NonCommercial-NoDerivs creative commons License — this site is for charitable purposes in funding cat rescue.

-The larynx of the tiger is different to that of the domestic cat, while the larynx of the Puma, for example, is similar to the domestic cat (src: http://www.medwellonline.net).
-The Puma is another name for the Cougar or Mountain Lion and this cat cannot produce the tiger roar.
+The larynx of the tiger is different to that of the domestic cat, while the larynx of the puma, for example, is similar to the domestic cat (src: http://www.medwellonline.net).
+The puma is another name for the cougar or mountain lion and they cannot produce the tiger roar.
 The sounds produced are like those of a domestic cat, unsurprisingly.
-The larynx is where sound is generated, “Sound is generated in the larynx, and that is where pitch and volume are manipulated.
-The strength of expiration from the lungs also contributes to loudness” (src: Wikipedia).
+The larynx is where sound is generated.
+“Sound is generated in the larynx, and that is where pitch and volume are manipulated.
+The strength of expiration from the lungs also contributes to loudness”. (src: Wikipedia).

 The ability of the four big cats to roar comes from a larynx that is elongated and a specially adapted hyoid apparatus.
 Sound is produced in the larynx as mentioned when air expelled from the lungs passes through it.
 As the air passes through the larynx, the cartilage walls of the larynx vibrate producing sound.
 The extra length in the larynx of the big cats results in the lower frequencies and the tiger roar.

-Cats can either roar or purr.
+Different cat species can either roar OR purr but not both.
 The big cats; tiger, lion, leopard and jaguar can all roar because of the different anatomy of their larynxes.
 Of the four big cats, the lion has the largest larynx resulting in the loudest roar (src: http://uktv.co.uk).